mrkkrp/markkarpov.com/tutorial/th.md

 splicing.
 Here we used `varE :: Name -> Q Exp` instead of `VarE :: Name -> Exp`.

-Another way to introduce a capturable name is apparently by using an unbound name in a quote:
+Another way to introduce a capturable name is, apparently, by using an unbound name in a quote:

 ```haskell